Tech glitch on 4/20 caused Missouri cannabis businesses to lose sales

 Dispensaries offer deals designed to inspire people to flood their stores to stock up.

-However on Saturday, dispensaries across the state using an inventory platform called Dutchie were hamstrung for hours by technical challenges, which caused many of their registers to go down or move at snail pace.
+However, on Saturday, dispensaries across the state using an inventory platform called Dutchie were hamstrung for hours by technical challenges, which caused many of their registers to go down or move at a snail's pace.

 It was the second year in a row that a 4/20 sales surge caused the system to crash.